 Andbank also received a number of awards in 2020 in recognition of its sound management and innovation:

-- Andbank was named Andorran 2020 Bank of the Year by the British journal The Banker, - Best Andorran Private Bank, awarded by PWM and The Banker. - Most solvent Andorran bank, in the Safest Bank Awards 2020, presented by the renowned British journal, Global Finance, - Best online bank of 2020 in Andorra, according to the International Finance journal.
+- Andbank was named Andorran 2020 Bank of the Year by the British journal The Banker. - Best Andorran Private Bank, awarded by PWM and The Banker.